 Step 3.
 Relocate all drums to the centerline, alerting all workers to the possibility of motorists using both lanes.
 Flagger(s) shall direct motorists to the newly surfaced lane and the arrowboards shall be actuated.
 Install drums forming the new lane closure

-TRAFFIC CONTROL & PROTECTION, STANDARD 701402 Page 2

 taper.
 Revise sign messages for the appropriate lane.
 Install the concrete wall taper by working behind the drums forming the lane closure, beginning at the previous lead end of the tangent wall and working toward the shoulder.

 REMOVAL OF CONCRETE BARRIER: